 How soon would I receive my wedding album?

 Wedding albums can take-up to 8 weeks post approval to be received - you will receive a UPS tracking email sent directly to your inbox once shipping takes place.

 What if you should become ill and not be able to cover my event(s)?

 Through Associates that work alongside of us on a regular basis and a network of amazing photographers we have built relationships over the years.
 You would be offered the option of working with one of our preferred providers for coverage for your event(s) you it we in relatively short notice an illness were to occur.
 In the event that there was time we would offer a preferred provided or provide a complete refund if preferred - allowing you the opportunity to find your own preferred replacement.

 The booking process is quite simple.
 Once you have shared your details you will receive a proposal for services based on your needs & wants.
 Once reviewed and accepted you will receive a contract for services to be returned, along with your initialed proposal and your non-refundable deposit.
 This holds the date on our calendar and ensures that Regeti’s Photography is booked exclusively for your event date(s).

 Unfortunately because we only take 20-25 events per year we cannot hold any date(s) for clients without a formal signed contract and deposit for services.

 What if our wedding is canceled?
 Will you offer a refund?

-In the event that your wedding or celebration(s) are canceled we would not provide a refund for services.
-However, we will allow for the balance to be transferred towards another family member, friend or used towards others services.
-These situations are done on a case by case basis and determined at that time.
+In the event that your wedding or celebration(s) are cancelled we would not provide a refund for services.
+However, should you decided to postpone and reschedule your wedding we would be more than happy to transfer any monies paid to the new date based on availability.
+These situations are done on a case by case basis and determined at the time of need.